fgblomqvist/gwtool/README.md

-This program is based on the code of GMadConvGUI (http://facepunch.com/showthread.php?t=1173875&p=38186022&viewfull=1#post38186022).
-The purpose of it is to simplify the extraction of raw Steam Workshop files.
+The purpose of this program is to help with identifying and handling files from the Garry's Mod Steam Workshop in an easy-to-use way.